 Due to its design, the power pack of a strobe kit will include an on/off switch and flash pattern switch.
 Most systems will also allow you to choose hi or low intensity to adjust to any situation.

 Many EMS, construction, farm, undercover vehicles, and government agencies install strobe tube kits in their fleets because the units can be installed in headlights, taillights, and reverse lights.
 When installed properly the lights are concealed until powered on.
 When powered on, the Xenon technology used in the tubes allows it to create a bright, white light.

 LED Hideaway Basics

 LED hideaways are popular emergency vehicle lights because they are extremely versatile.
-Like strobe tube kits, hideaways are easy to install in headlights, taillights, and reverse lights.
+Like strobe light kits, hideaways are easy to install in headlights, taillights, and reverse lights.
 However, with an LED hideaway, you have more versatile mounting options.
 With the aid of a mounting flange, an LED hideaway can be surface mounted on any flat surface.

 Hideaway strobes also differ from strobe tube kits because they are waterproof and don’t come with an on/off or flash pattern switch.
 Unlike a kit that comes with a power pack, there is no way to power this type of lighting without an additional on/off switch.
 What this means is if you don’t already have a power source installed, you will need to add a switch to operate these lights.

 Hideaways with LED technology are also easy to synchronize with other units in a set-up and meet or exceed SAE J845 and J945 expectations.
 Most hideaways also meet California 13 requirements, which makes them ideal for POVs, patrol cars, and utility vehicles.
 As you can see, there are quite a few subtle differences between the two different light types, but we haven’t quite cracked what the big difference is yet.